sap218/jabberwocky/docs/README.md

 ### bandersnatch
 Extract annotations from ontology concepts based on a list of annotation tags.

-Users should use ontologies in the `OWL` RDF/XML syntax.
+Users should use ontologies that are in the `OWL` RDF/XML syntax.
 (if not in this format, users can open ontology in [Protégé](https://protege.stanford.edu/) and export in correct format)

 Annotations in ontologies are in various formats, below shows a list of tags as an example: